Bekolai/Barely-Moved-Co./Assets/Scripts/SETUP_GUIDE.md

 ### Input not working
 → Ensure PlayerInput component has InputSystem_Actions assigned → Check input action map is set to "Player"
+→ Verify PlayerInput component is properly configured in inspector

+### Items taking damage on spawn
+→ Items have 2-second spawn grace period (automatic)
+→ If still occurring, check for collisions during spawn process

+### Camera not rotating or zooming
+→ Ensure CinemachineCamera has "Cinemachine Third Person Follow", "Cinemachine Orbital Follow", and "Cinemachine Input Axis Controller" components
+→ Check that CameraManager script is properly configured → Verify Look action is bound in Input System (should be mouse movement) → Check camera settings in inspector (Camera Distance, Zoom Speed)

 ---